Huainan Anhui, China Travel Guide

 Acquire area SIM cards from major Chinese mobile providers like China Mobile or China Unicom.
 Passport registration is standard.

-Wi-Fi is widespread in hotels and cafes, but public networks often call for a local phone number for authentication.
+Wi-Fi is widespread in accommodations and cafes, but public networks often call for a local phone number for authentication.

 China Post offices are available in Huainan for both domestic and international mail.